Medications That Cause Hair Loss And How It Can Be Reversed

 Does levothyroxine cause hair loss?

-Yes, levothyroxine may cause hair loss in the initial days of treatment.
+Yes, levothyroxine causes hair loss in the initial days of treatment.
+However, it may or may not cause hair loss for everyone as individual reactions can vary.
 In most cases, it is reversible, and your hair goes back to normal after a few days of treatment.

 Key Takeaways